Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 Quotation Review to Contract Conclusion: Upon receiving your contact details, we will promptly provide a quotation for your review.

-Commencing the Registration of ACP (Attorney for Customs Procedure) to Japan Customs: This process is generally completed in about two weeks.
+Commencing the Registration of ACP (Attorney for Customs Procedures) to Japan Customs: This process is generally completed in about two weeks.

 Initiation of First Shipment, Import/Export